jurkov/pdfformfields/README.md

 ## Acknowledgments

-* [pypdftk](https://github.com/revolunet/pypdftk) Inspiration: another wrapper around pdftk that does not work under Windows, which is why this package was created.
+* [pypdftk](https://github.com/revolunet/pypdftk) Inspiration: another wrapper around pdftk that does not work under Windows and Python 3.7, which is why this package was created.